AP-047/Stochastic-Simulation-and-Structural-Reliability-Analysis/README.md

 # Stochastic Simulation and Structural Reliability Analysis

-This repository contains MATLAB code and results for an academic project on **Stochastic Simulation and Structural Reliability Analysis**, conducted during the Summer semester of 2024.
+This repository contains MATLAB code and results for an academic project on **Stochastic Simulation and Structural Reliability Analysis**, conducted during the summer semester of 2024.

 ## Project Overview